un1c0rn-the-pwnie/HealthyLiving/README.md

 # HealthyLiving
-Learn how to be healthy and die 100 years old.
-(Accidents don't count)
+A project for an Undergraduate CS class about web development.
+We needed to make a website based on one of the sustainability goals of the UN.
+We decided to develop a dynamic website to inform people and help them achieve good health and well-being.
+The technologies used are HTML/CSS/JS/PHP/MySQL.
+Our motto is "Learn how to be healthy and live to 100 years old.
+(Accidents don't count)"